TinuJijo/DATA-SCIENCE-PROJECTS-PORTFOLIO/Exploratory Data Analysis (EDA) Zomato Dataset using Python/README.md

 ## Key Questions Explored

- - Which countries have the highest number of Zomato transactions?
+ - Which are the top three countries where Zomato is most widely used?
  - How are restaurants rated across different rating categories?
  - What is the distribution of restaurants with and without ratings?
  - Which cities have the highest number of transactions?